ccq18/idev/elk/extensions/apm-server/README.md

 ## Usage

-To include APM Server in the stack, run Docker Compose from the root of the repository with an additional command line argument referencing the `apm-server-compose.yml` file:
+To include APM Server in the stack, run docker-compose from the root of the repository with an additional command line argument referencing the `apm-server-compose.yml` file:

 ```console